Fluorurine/ws2_AWS/content/2-EnviromentSetup/2-3DeployServerlessApp/_index.md

 Assistant:
  ```
 Next, we create a bedrock client and get the `bedrock_llm` base on LLM template above then feed it to create a LangChain object (`RetrievalQA`) which combines the LLM with an Amazon Kendra retriever (for finding relevant documents) and the defined prompt template.
+We convert the question to vector using Langchain to retrieve client object.
 That object is called and extracted to get the answer and source document relevant.
 The result can be returned to front-end with 200 HTTP request in JSON format.

 {{% /expand%}}